|The School Board of Polk County|

-For purposes of this policy, pursuant to Federal and State law, homeless children and youth (otherwise known as children and youth in transition) are defined as individuals who lack a fixed, regular, and adequate nighttime residence, and include those who meet any of the following criteria:
+Homeless children and youth are defined as individuals who lack a fixed, regular, and adequate nighttime residence, and include children and youth who meet any of the following criteria:

 |F.||live in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting.|

 NOTE:According to nonregulatory guidance from the U.S. Department of Education (ED), standards for adequate housing may vary by locality.
 Please see Education for Homeless Children and Youth Programs, Non-Regulatory Guidance, U.S. Department of Education (ED), for factors to consider when determining whether a child or youth is living in "substandard housing".